-Your doctor or surgeon will ask you about your breast health and family history and then examine your breasts.
-Fibroadenomas are usually painless, feel smooth and round and move freely.
-They are firm and rubbery, much like a pea or a grape.
+Your healthcare provider will ask you about your breast health and family history and examine your breasts.

-Your doctor will look at the following factors to help plan your follow-up:
+If you have a fibroadenoma, your healthcare provider will look at the following factors to plan your follow-up:

 Author: Women’s Health, Alberta Health Services